johnsonkao0213/johnsonkao0213.github.io/_pages/cv.md

 ======
 ## **Himax Imaging**
 ### *AI engineer Intern*
-  * Investigated research and employed model compression techniques such as structural pruning and quantization to person re-identification model on real-time streaming cameras, speeding up 20% of FPS and 3x times fewer FLOPs.
+  * Investigated research and employed model compression techniques such as structural pruning and quantization to a unified face detection, head pose estimation, and face emotion recognition model on Himax AI chips running on Windows notebook, speeding up 20% of FPS and 3x times fewer FLOPs.

 ## **Appier**
 ### *Machine Learning Scientist*